lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 When the Neanderthal and Denisovan genomes were sequenced, they were also found to have the same chromosome 2 fusion as *Homo sapiens*, indicating the fusion event took place prior to the common ancestor of these species (~750 kYA).
 Next generation sequencing and molecular clock analyses have estimated that the fusion event occured later than 4.5 MYA, giving a broad range of potential fusion times ([Poszewiecka *et al.*, 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC9413910/)).

-Chromosome number alterations are fairly common in nature: for example the many species of horses (genus *Equus*) vary in chromosome number from 32 pairs to 66 pairs, and fusions are known in humans, such as a healthy family with Robertsonian translocations ([Song *et al.*, 2016](https://molecularcytogenetics.biomedcentral.com/articles/10.1186/s13039-016-0255-7)).
+Chromosome number alterations are fairly common in nature: for example the many species of horses (genus *Equus*) vary in chromosome number from 32 pairs to 66 pairs.
+Fusions are known in extant humans, such as a healthy family with Robertsonian translocations ([Song *et al.*, 2016](https://molecularcytogenetics.biomedcentral.com/articles/10.1186/s13039-016-0255-7)).
 An evolutionarily recent fusion event is also known in pigs ([Thomsen, Høyheim & Christensen, 1996](https://pubmed.ncbi.nlm.nih.gov/8697808/), with a degraded second centromere and homologous banding.
+The 'hardest part' may be getting the fusion to spread (by genetic drift) to fixation in the population rather than the fusion event itself.

 Video sources: [here](https://www.youtube.com/watch?v=l0huM0blk0k) (Gutsick Gibbon) and [here](https://www.youtube.com/watch?v=dAYgXK_K1qk) (Dr Dan).